Wetland birds of Britain

 Sugar beet and the Pink-footed Geese

 At first light, the sound of huge flocks of honking Pink-footed Geese fills the north Norfolk sky as they fly in from their roosts on the Wash.
 Back in the 1960s, wintering Pink-foots in the UK numbered about 50,000.
 Nowadays there are over 200,000 and about half of them are found in Norfolk.
-Read the rest of this entry
+Continue reading Sugar beet and the Pink-footed Geese

 Bittern recovery